mtraudt412/LunchMenu/README.md

 ### Set GOPATH environment variable:

 Add User environment variable GOPATH with value "C:\\Users\\[your User here]\\go".

+* MacOS:

+Edit the file /Users/[your User here]/.bash_profile using a Text Editor and add the following line at the bottom:

+export GOPATH=/Users/[your User here]/go

+* Windows:

+Open the Start Menu and type "Edit Environment Variables For Your Account" and select the menu item that is displayed.

+In the upper section of the form that is displayed, click on "New..." and define a new variable with Name="GOPATH" and Value="C:\\Users\\[your User here]\\go".

+After saving this change, you will need to open a new Command Prompt.

 ## Step 3 - Install GitHub Desktop